Parenthood can wipe out finances. Learn frugal tips for new moms to make sure that doesn’t happen. Perfect for thrifty moms to save money!

-You’ve heard the stories.
-How raising a child from birth to 18 years of age will cost the average family $245,000.
-The expensive gear you absolutely need to keep your baby safe and comfortable.
+How raising a child from birth to 18 years of age can cost the average family $245,000.
+The expensive gear you “need” to keep your baby safe and comfortable.
 The childcare, the formula, and the zillions of diapers.

-Frugal tips for moms
+Frugal tips for new moms

 2. Use hand-me-downs

-Me?
-I’ve received a baby carrier, baby chairs, books, toys and clothes among other things.
+I received a baby carrier, baby chairs, books, toys, and clothes among other things.
 And I’ve given away a bathtub, maternity clothes, baby food storage, and more.
 These things add up!
 For two years, we didn’t buy clothes for my eldest thanks to generous hand-me-downs.

-4. Save now before going on maternity leave
+5. Save before maternity leave

 - Pack your lunch to work.

-- Borrow movies, CDs and books from the library.
+- Borrow books from the library.

 - Set a budget for flexible purchases like clothes and entertainment.